Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section C: Boxplot of number of unique citing entities across OA groups
+# Section C: Number of unique citing groups - box plots
-This section extends the comparison of unique citing entities to their respective distributions, as represented by box plots.
+This section extends the comparison of unique citing groups to their respective distributions, as represented by box plots.
-To ensure robust comparisons, we sample 10,000 papers independently from each OA category as per citing entity grouping and year of publication.
-The quartiles of number of unique citing entities are shown together with potential outliers in each OA category.
-The general pattern observed is that OA papers attract higher number of unique citing entities, which is signalled both by the distributional differences and many more outliers in the upper tail.
+To ensure robust comparisons, we sample 10,000 papers independently from each OA category and closed papers, for each year of publication.
+The quartiles of numbers of unique citing groups are shown together with potential outliers in each category.
+The general pattern observed is that OA papers attract higher number of unique citing groups, which is signalled both by the distributional differences and many more outliers in the upper tail.
 Again, it is noted that this general pattern can be diluted by the low number of regions in the regional comparisons.
-For the cases of institutional entities, the very high numbers of upper outliers skew the figures but the general pattern applies.
+For the cases of institutional groupings, the very high numbers of upper outliers skew the figures but the general pattern applies.

-The first set of these is based on Institutions as citing entities:
+The first set of these is based on Institutions as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_uniq_cit_by_oa_group_Institutions_{}.png" %} <img
 src={{ create_boxplot_uniq_cit_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_uniq_cit_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on Countries as citing entities:
+The next set is based on Countries as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_uniq_cit_by_oa_group_Countries_{}.png" %} <img
 src={{ create_boxplot_uniq_cit_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_uniq_cit_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on Subregions as citing entities:
+The next set is based on Subregions as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_uniq_cit_by_oa_group_Subregions_{}.png" %} <img
 src={{ create_boxplot_uniq_cit_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_uniq_cit_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on Regions as citing entities:
+The next set is based on Regions as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_uniq_cit_by_oa_group_Regions_{}.png" %} <img
 src={{ create_boxplot_uniq_cit_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img
 src={{ create_boxplot_uniq_cit_by_oa_group.files[filename.format(year+1)].cache_filepath }} width="300" />
 {% endfor %}

-The next set is based on the Fields as citing entities:
+The next set is based on the Fields as citing groups:
 {% for year in [2010,2012,2014,2016,2018] %}
 {% set filename = "box_uniq_cit_by_oa_group_Fields_{}.png" %} <img
 src={{ create_boxplot_uniq_cit_by_oa_group.files[filename.format(year)].cache_filepath }} width="300" /> <img